digitalwave/msc_retest/README.md

 1
 ```

 As you can see, the time limit (argument of `-t`) is 0.000001 second (1 ms), it's less than the running time.
-If this is greather than your limit, the exit codes will 1.
-Try it again with a greather value:
+If this is greater than your limit, the exit codes will 1.
+Try it again with a greater value:

 ```bash
 src/pcre4msc2 -t 0.0001 pattern.txt subject.txt